 This is why uninsured and underinsured motorist coverage is so important.
 It’s also likely why many states require it.

-With uninsured motorist (UM) or underinsured motorist (UIM) protection, if a driver without insurance or not enough liability coverage hits you, the policy will pay for car repair, property damage, and medical bills.
+Uninsured motorist (UM) or underinsured motorist (UIM) protection is for when drivers without insurance or enough liability coverage hit you.
+This coverage will pay for car repairs, property damage, and medical bills.

 And if you don’t have this kind of policy but are interested in it, let QuoteWizard help.
 We’ll connect you with a handful of agents so you can compare quotes and get the best rates.